 In 1951, Bernard Rapoport founded American Income Life Insurance Company with $25,000 of borrowed capital.
-Today, AIL is one of the nation's largest providers of supplemental life insurance to labor unions, credit unions, and associations.
-American Income Life covers more than 2 million policyholders and represents more than $130 million in annual insurance product sales.
-AIL's growth is sustained through high customer satisfaction, innovative lead programs, customer referrals, and a lucrative compensation program.
+Today, AIL is one of the nation's significant providers of supplemental life insurance to labor unions, credit unions, and associations.
+American Income Life has more than 4 million policies in force and represents more than $297 million in annualized life premium sales in 2022.* AIL's growth is sustained through high customer satisfaction, innovative lead programs, customer referrals, and a competitive compensation program.

 American Income Insurance Company is founded with $25,000 of borrowed capital by Company President Harold Goodman and his nephew, Bernard Rapoport, who originally charter an office in Indianapolis, Indiana.